Translink strike: How will Northern Ireland's bus strike affect you?

 With people seeking alternatives for travelling to school, work and anywhere else, BBC News NI gives a run-down of what you need to know for the next few days.

-Why is this strike happening?
+Why is this Translink strike happening?

 Translink workers voted to strike through their trade unions - Unite and GMB - after rejecting a pay offer from the company last week.